romantico88/jitsi_videobridge_zabbix_stats/README.md

 ### Versions:

-Tested and implemated on Zabbix 4.2, but i depending on Simple UserParameter architecture (based on curl an jq) it should works on older Versions.
+Tested and implemated on Zabbix 4.2, but depending on Simple UserParameter architecture (based on curl an jq) it should works on older Versions.